 Common questions regarding adultery and the law

-What constitutes fidelity is between you and your marriage mate.
-Discuss in an open and honest fashion what both of you consider the breaking point of trust in your relationship.
-If you are reeling from the aftermath of an affair do not be afraid to seek
+Discuss, openly, and honestly, what both of you consider the breaking point of trust in your relationship.
+If you are reeling from the aftermath of an affair, do not be afraid to seek professional help.